The lotus is the largest native blossom in North America

 IDENTIFICATION: Large, showy yellow or pink flowers on long stems, leaves round, some floating, some out of the water, stem attaches to the middle back of the large leaf.

-TIME OF YEAR: Roots year round though best in autumn, flowers in late spring in Florida, later in northern climes, June through September.
+TIME OF YEAR: Roots year round though best in autumn, flowers in late spring or summer in Florida, later in northern climes, June through September.

 ENVIRONMENT: Shallow ponds, edges of slow rivers, essentially fresh quiet waters.